harababurel/homework/README.md

 # homework
-collection of lab projects and homework for university
+collection of lab projects and homework for university.